Azurite: Weathering

 From the above equation, the conversion of azurite into malachite is attributable to the low partial pressure of carbon dioxide in air.

 Azurite is quite stable under ordinary storage conditions, so that specimens retain their deep blue color for long periods of time.

 Occurrences

 Azurite is found in the same geologic settings as its sister mineral, malachite, though it is usually less abundant.
 Both minerals occur widely as supergene copper minerals, formed in the oxidized zone of copper ore deposits.
 Here they are associated with cuprite, native copper, and various iron oxide minerals.
+It also often occurs along with quartz, cerussite, chrysocolla, olivenite and baryte.

 Fine specimens can be found at many locations.
 Among the best specimens are found at Bisbee, Arizona, and nearby locations, and have included clusters of crystals several inches long and spherical aggregates and rosettes up to 2 in in diameter.
 Similar rosettes are found at Chessy, Rhône, France.
 The best crystals, up to 10 in in length, are found at Tsumeb, Namibia.
-Other notable occurrences are in Utah; Mexico; the Ural and Altai Mountains; Sardinia; Laurion, Greece; Wallaroo, South Australia; and Broken Hill.
+Other notable occurrences are in Utah; Mexico; the Ural and Altai Mountains; Sardinia; Laurion, Greece; Wallaroo, South Australia; Brazil and Broken Hill.